priyanshusongara/Frost-Ecommerce-Website/README.md

 ##  Overview

-FROST is a full-stack, production-ready e-commerce web application built using Django.
-It allows users to browse products, manage carts, place orders, and track purchase history.
+FROST is a full-stack, production-ready and fully deployed e-commerce web application built using Django.
+The platform is live and allows users to browse products, manage carts, place orders, and track purchase history.

-This project mimics real-world e-commerce platforms with complete user and admin workflows, including authentication, session handling, product management, and order processing.
+It replicates real-world e-commerce systems with complete user and admin workflows, including authentication, session management, product handling, and order processing.

 ---